* AMC signs deal to open 40 theatres over five years

 AMC's first cinema will be located in the King Abdullah Financial District in a building originally intended to be a symphony concert hall, AMC Chief Executive Adam Aron said in an interview.
-The main theater will feature about 500 leather seats, orchestra and balcony levels, and marble bathrooms, he said.
+The main theatre will feature about 500 leather seats, orchestra and balcony levels, and marble bathrooms, he said.
 Three more screens will be added by mid-summer.

 To serve a population of more than 32 million, the majority of whom are under the age of 30, Saudi Arabia wants to set up around 350 cinemas with over 2,500 screens by 2030, which it hopes will attract nearly $1 billion in annual box office sales.